 The bottom of the page is reserved for news and announcements from their official blog and is updated regularly.

-BTSE offers fully featured testnet where you can test your strategies and hone your skills without risking any real money.
+BTSE exchange offers fully featured testnet where you can test your strategies and hone your skills without risking any real money.

 Cryptocurrencies supported on BTSE

-BTSE currently supports trading in bitcoin, ethereum, litecoin and monero, as well as stablecoins tether, TrueUSD and USD Coin.
+BTSE exchange currently supports trading in bitcoin, ethereum, litecoin and monero, as well as stablecoins tether, TrueUSD and USD Coin.
 They also allow deposits and withdrawals in nine different fiat currencies: USD, GBP, HKD, EUR, JPY, SGD, CAD, AED, AUD.

 Futures and spot exchange